Random Matrix Theory-guided sparse PCA for single-cell RNA-seq data: Results

-\paragraph{Estimation of $A$ and $B$} We assume that $A$ and $B$ are diagonal matrices with strictly positive entries.
+We assume that $A$ and $B$ are diagonal matrices with strictly positive entries.
 To estimate them, we simultaneously optimize for two diagonal matrices $C$ and $D$ with positive entries such that the cell-wise and gene-wise variances of $Z = C X D$ are approximately one, i.e.,

-This procedure is known as biwhitening \cite{landa2022biwhitening, ma2024principled}.
+This procedure is known as biwhitening \cite{landa2022biwhitening, stanley2025principled}.
 Our first contribution is to reformulate the problem in terms of the diagonal entries $c_i$ ($1 \leq i \leq n$) and $d_j$ ($1 \leq j \leq p$) of $C$ and $D$, respectively:

 In this form, solving for $C$ and $D$ is equivalent to a bi-proportional scaling problem on the entry-wise squared data matrix \cite{bacharach1965estimating}, with scaling matrices $C^2$ and $D^2$, but with moving targets for the row and column sums.
 Exploiting this similarity, we adapt the Sinkhorn–Knopp algorithm to handle these moving targets \cite{sinkhorn1967concerning}.
 The resulting procedure, detailed in Alg.~\ref{algo_sknopp}, returns diagonal matrices $C$ and $D$ such that $C^{-2} \simeq A$ and $D^{-2} \simeq B$.
 Finally, because the overall noise variance after biwhitening is close to, but not exactly, one, we further normalize $C$ by dividing it by a robust estimator of the standard deviation $\sigma$ of the data \cite{gavish2014optimal, gavish2017optimal}.